-Trademark Copyright Design Patent Subject Matter Wordmarks Service marks Logos &amp; symbols Series marks Collective marks Certification marks Colour marks Sounds marks Shapes of goods Geographical Indications - Literary work - Dramatic work - Musical work - Artistic work - Cinematograph Film - Sound Recording - Moral rights New and original features of new shape, configuration, surface pattern, ornamentations and composition of lines or colours applied to articles which in the finished state appeal to and are judged solely by the eye.
-A new product or process involving an inventive step and which is capable of industrial application.
-Registration pre-requisites Distinctiveness and non- descriptive Original and independent creation Novelty and distinctiveness Novelty, inventive & non-obvious and capable of industrial application and use.
-Duration of protection 10 years Generally throughout the life of the author + 60 years after the author's death Initial term of 10 years 20 years Renewable Renewable for subsequent terms of 10 years on payment of renewal fees No Renewable for an additional term of 5 years on payment of renewal fees No
+Trademark Copyright Design Patent Subject Matter Wordmarks Service marks Logos & symbols Series marks Collective marks Collective marks Certification marks Colour marks Sounds marks Shapes of goods Geographical Indications Literary work Dramatic work Musical work Artistic work Cinematograph Film Sound Recording Moral rights New and original featuresof new shape, configuration, surface pattern, ornamentations and composition of linesor colours applied to articles which in the finished state appeal to and are judged solely bythe eye.
+A new product or process involving aninventive step and which is capable of industrial application.
+Registrationpre- requisites Distinctiveness and non- descriptive Original and independent creation Novelty and distinctiveness Novelty, inventive & non- obvious and capable of industrial application and use.
+Duration of protection 10 years Generallythroughoutthe life of the author + 60 years after the author's death Initial term of 10 years 20 years Renewable Renewable for subsequent terms of 10 years on payment of renewal fees No Renewable for an additional term of 5 yearson payment of renewal fees No